Appalachian Trail Backpacking Workshop & Trip

 Operated on the Pisgah National Forest under a special use permit.
 Non-Discrimination Statement.

 What Is Included?
 Your registration fee includes professional guides, all workshops, course material, Wednesday pizza dinner, Wednesday night stay at Mountain Harbour Hostel, Thursday morning breakfast, shuttle and parking fees.
-Each participant will receive copies of the Appalachian Trail map, guidebook, data book and handbook for the section we are hiking.
+Each participant will receive copies of the Appalachian Trail map, and handbook for the section we are hiking.

 What Is Not Included?
 Gear.
 Meals and snacks excepted where noted above.
 Transportation to and from the A.T.
 Optional guide gratuity.

 Cancellation & Refund Policy: Your registration fee includes a non-refundable deposit of 20% of the amount received.
-PayPal fees are not refundable.
-Your registration fee, minus the 20% non-refundable deposit, minus any PayPal fees, is refundable if you cancel 28 days in advance.
-Your registration fee is 100% refundable if this event is canceled or rescheduled.
+Your registration fee, minus the 20% non-refundable deposit, minus any online payment transaction fees, is refundable if you cancel 35 days in advance.
+Your entire registration fee is refundable if this event is canceled or rescheduled except online payment transaction fees which are not refundable under any circumstances.

-Important: All participants must complete an adventure application and sign a liability waiver.
+Participants must complete an Application / Medical Form and sign a liability waiver.

-Notes: Minimum age is 18.
-No pets permitted.
-All of our trips are non-smoking.
-A recommended gear list, meeting location and trip details will be sent via email to registered participants.
+Minimum age is 18.
+No pets are permitted.
+All of our events are non-smoking.